PremTechN/premtechn.github.io/README.md

 HELLO STRANGER
-# This site is under development by Mater Prem Kumar
+# This site is under development by Master Prem Kumar
 COME BACK LATER
 FAREWELL